 Wrap up warm as St. Petersburg will be chilly in February.
 But the crisp winter air only makes the colorful attractions more beautiful.
 Newlyweds from all over the world head here for a honeymoon, and who can blame them.
 The Potseluyev Most Bridge (Bridge of Kisses) is the most romantic location in the city.
 Those who kiss here will enjoy true love and happiness.
 St. Petersburg boasts many ice rinks so why not warm up and enjoy the scenery from the open-air Yelagin Island rink.
 It is even open at night for seasoned romantics.

 Your first stop has to be the impressive Kremlin, get there early to avoid the queues and ensure you get a ticket for the Armoury where the world-renowned Fabergé Eggs are on display.
 Red Square is also worth a visit both during the day and in the evening.
 To get a bird’s eye view of the city, head to the Hotel Peking.
 Enjoy a drink at the Time Out Bar for panoramic views from all four sides.
 The Sanduny Baths offer sauna or steam baths, so enjoy a spot of pampering before indulging in some luxurious teas and snacks.

-With famous chocolate, cuisine and scenic walks Brussels in an obvious romantic’s choice for a mini-break.
+With famous chocolate, cuisine and scenic walks Brussels is an obvious romantic choice for a mini-break.
 A great start to the day would be at the Chocolate museum.
-See how it is made, sample some little drops of heaven and treat yourself in the shop.
+See how it is made, sample some little drops of heaven, and treat yourself in the shop.
 Wander through the scenic streets, enjoy the architecture and enjoy some local Moules Frites (Mussels and chips) for lunch.
 For a romantic atmosphere head to L’Aarchiduc.
 A 1930’s style bar, with velvet furnishings and a piano, is a quaint place to warm up and enjoy a few cocktails.

 Would you add any place to this list?
-Let us know in the comments below!
+Let us know on social media!